-Lismore has well preserved its colonial history with icons such as the town’s gothic revival chapel and 1840’s woodshed providing prominent landmarks.
-The recent opening of the Lismore Discovery Trial makes walking the site easy, inviting onward travellers to explore the town a little deeper.
+The town has a well preserved colonial history with icons such as the town’s gothic revival chapel and 1840’s woodshed providing prominent landmarks.
+The recent opening of the Lismore Discovery Trail encourage travellers to explore the town a little deeper.

 For those staying longer, the area surrounding Lismore has much to offer.
-Landmarks created by ancient volcanoes including Mount Widderin Caves and Mount Elephant make for great exploring, whilst nearby lakes provide ample space for swimming, boating, fishing and camping.
+Landmarks created by ancient volcanoes including volcanic peaks and lakes can all be visited nearby.

 Picturesque sand bottomed Lake Tooliorook is located 5km from Lismore.
 The lake offers good fishing and boating amenity and superb views across to Mt Elephant (near Derrinallum).

 Enjoy the views over Victoria’s largest permanent inland lake.
 Look over to the west and you will see scattered volcanic peaks of Kanawinka Geopark.

 Lismore is surrounded by a network of the lakes some including Lake Tooliorook offer good access and angling opportunities.
 Check out the inland lakes and rivers section of our fishing page.